 Employment income is assessable when it is paid

 There can be a delay between when an employer pays their employee and the employee receives their employment income, for example, due to the time it takes to transfer funds between banks.
-In these situations employment income is still considered paid at the point the income is disbursed by the employer.
+In these situations employment income is still considered paid on the date recorded as the pay day.
+Situations may also occur where an employer finalises their payroll prior to the pay day and the money arrives in the employee’s bank account early.
+Where this occurs, the date paid is considered to be the pay date recorded on the pay slip or in the single touch payroll (STP) data.

 Assessing employment income when paid by an employer, rather than when received by the employee, prevents creating an incentive for employees to defer receipt (such as delaying providing bank details) or collection of their employment income.

-Example 1: Ray is paid by his employer each Wednesday, but his employment income does not arrive in his bank account until Thursday.
-Ray's employer disburses his employment income on the Wednesday so Ray's employment income is taken as paid on Wednesday.
+Example: Ray is paid by his employer each Wednesday, but his employment income does not arrive in his bank account until Thursday.
+Ray's employer records his pay day as Wednesday, so Ray's employment income is taken as paid on Wednesday.

-Example 2: Angela's employer pays her every second Tuesday.
-On this occasion Angela's employer does not run their payroll until Thursday due to a blackout.
-For this week Angela's employer disburses her employment income on the Thursday, so Angela's employment income is taken as paid on Thursday.
+Example: Angela's employer pays her every second Tuesday.
+On this occasion Angela's employer does not run their payroll until Thursday due to a blackout and records the pay day as Thursday, so Angela's employment income is taken as paid on Thursday.
 Angela's entitlement period finished before her employer was able to pay her.
 This means Angela reports no income for the entitlement period in which the payroll was interrupted by a blackout.
 In the next entitlement period Angela will report the pay she was paid on the Thursday (following the blackout) as well as the pay, paid on her regular fortnightly Tuesday pay cycle.
 These 2 periods will be added together and applied over 4 weeks.
 The second of those 2 fortnights will be attributed in the following entitlement period when Angela is paid her regular fortnightly Tuesday pay.
 In this entitlement period her income support payment will reflect the attribution from the entitlement period in which Angela was paid twice as well as the attribution of her regular fortnightly pay.

 Act reference: SSAct section 1073A(5) Attribution of employment income paid in respect of a particular period or periods, section 1073B(7) Attribution of employment income paid monthly, section 1073BA(6) Attribution of employment income paid not in respect of a particular period